deividyA/MudaeAutoBotC/README.md

 If you do not want it to auto reconnect whenever MudaeAutoBot disconnects, you can run `MudaeAutoBot.py` instead.

 # Configuration
-To configure the bot, you'll edit the variables in the `Settings_Mudae.json` file for your botting needs.
+To configure the bot, you'll edit the variables in the `Settings_Mudae.json` file for your botting needs.<br /><br />

+Discum may fail to retrieve user and server information for some people, when that happens you will need to: <br />
-Change the guild and channel ids in `guild.txt` as well as username and user id in the `user.txt` under the user folder.
++ Set your guild and channel ids in `guild.txt` found in the user folder.
++ Set your username and user id in the `user.txt` found in the user folder.

 ## Bot settings
 All settings are set within the Settings_Mudae.json file.